Managing complex design workflows.

 Before implementing Adobe Workfront, the content creation process was managed very informally.
 Without a standardised framework the process was described as not reliable.
 When someone needed new assets, such as hero images for a new marketing campaign, they would alert their project manager who would simply email or send a chat message to a designer explaining what was needed.
 Typically, designers would have to go back to the project manager several times to clarify the request.
 How many variations of assets were needed?
 Who should be involved in the approval process?
 Where would the completed images be stored?

 With Adobe Workfront, Essity can formalise these interactions in one location.
-People fill out a request form that contains all of the required information for a project.
-After receiving the request, designers can start on the project right away without spending precious time confirming details.
-When the first draft is complete, designers use Workfront to push the content out to all stakeholders for review.
+People fill in a request form that contains all of the required information for a project.
+After receiving the request, designers can start on the project straightaway without spending precious time confirming details.
+When the first draught is complete, designers use Workfront to push the content out to all stakeholders for review.
 The online proofing and approval capabilities in Adobe Workfront create a single location to capture all comments and approvals.

 “Many project management solutions do not allow reviewers to write directly on visuals, which leads to less accurate feedback and more time spent redoing content,” says Marinov.
 “Adobe Workfront enables us to work smarter and create a direct line of communication with all stakeholders.
 Designers might have previously spent weeks clarifying requests and feedback, but with Adobe Workfront, it’s handled in minutes.”